-I will point out, starting on page 4, we have a commentary here on a process improvement recommendation.
-As this Behavioral Threat Assessment process continues to mature and evolve, from the last time we were here we had recommendation to centralize this under one department.
-And sitting here before you today you see Mr. Lozano is here and represents that change that has been made in the district.
+We do know that the district has taken this very serious.
+Dr Cartwright has spoken at the Marjorie Stoneman Douglas Commission.
+She's implemented the Behavioral Threat Assessment Department that's headed by Executive Director Ernie Lozano under Chief Alberti.
+Mr. Lozano you see Mr. Lozano is here and represents that change that has been made in the district.
 This recommendation is just a recommendation to continue to mature along the sophistication path of this process and involves really a district-wide initiative to automate and electronically capture signatures and dates.
 This is a conversation topic that is held at much greater levels in the district beyond Behavioral Threat Assessment and is part of an overall initiative of the district to automate that process.
 And we just encourage them to continue to look at this through the lens of BTA and incorporate that here as well.